Teaching

 Advanced Machine Learning for Health and Medicine (BINF 4008 / COMS 4995)

-Tentatively offered in the fall semester of every other year.
+Tentatively offered in the spring semester of every year.

 Machine Learning (ML) has transformative potential for applications in health and medicine.
 The complexity of healthcare and medicine has highlighted foundational challenges in ML such as lack of generalization, robustness, safety, inequity, and statistical interpretability.
-Traditional ways of measuring the utility of ML models often do not reflect clinical/medical benefits resulting in technical innovations in ML methods.
-Exciting opportunities have opened up for methodological progress in Machine Learning motivated by health and medicine applications.
-The availability of large de-identified multi-institutional datasets for healthcare and medicine from around the world has accelerated progress in ML for health.
-These data are from healthcare providers and are patient-facing as opposed to traditional medical data, which is well-curated and collected for specific tasks.
-Patient-facing datasets are rife with some of the most complex statistical artifacts that require innovative ML solutions to improve over the state-of-the-art in health and medicine.
+The generative AI revolution has brought quite a few AI applications to fruition, but many challenges still remain.
+The availability of large scale data and the foundation model paradigm brings in exciting opportunities for methodological progress in Machine Learning/Aritficial Intelligence, including generative AI motivated by health and medicine applications with applications that impact patients, clinicians, researchers, regularatory bodies, and data scientists developing such tools.
 In this course, you will learn about complexities that make health and medicine data unique and how it opens up opportunities for advanced AI.
-You will learn advanced Machine Learning methods useful in health and medicine applications, for example, time-series modeling, reinforcement learning, probabilistic modeling, causal inference, foundation models, unsupervised learning, and self-supervised learning.
-I will further provide an overview of challenges such as fairness, interpretability, generalization, robustness, safety, and policy implications of ML in health and medicine.
+You will learn advanced ML/AI methods, for example, time-series modeling, (offline) reinforcement learning, probabilistic modeling, observational causal inference, and how foundation models are being used in medicine, and what challenges remain to be addressed, such as reasoning.
 The course will train students to map real-world challenges of working with health and medical data to statistical challenges that require new and advanced ML methods.

 Prerequisites